Ultradent Products Inc.

 Company

-Our mission here at Ultradent is to improve oral health globally through science, creativity, and education.
-We strive to provide clinicians with progressive and trustworthy solutions while always respecting the patient and promoting their well-being.
+Ultradent's mission is to improve oral health globally through science, creativity and education.
+It strives to provide clinicians with progressive and trustworthy solutions while always respecting the patient and promoting their well-being.

-Our core values of integrity, care, quality, innovation, and hard work influence every decision we make and every product we create.
-It is these core values and our focus on continuous improvement that has helped us grow into the global dental supply and manufacturing company we are today. https://www.ultradent.com/
+Its core values of integrity, care, quality, innovation and hard work influence every decision the company makes and every product it creates.
+It is these core values and its focus on continuous improvement that has helped Ultradent grow into the global dental supply and manufacturing company it is today. https://www.ultradent.com/

 Presenter

-Skyler Coleman is a father of four rambunctious kids and serves as the Senior Continuous Improvement Black Belt at Ultradent Products Inc. He began his career at Ultradent in Chemical Formulations and worked his way up into a management role.
-Skyler started his Continuous Improvement journey after attending a 5S training that resonated so deeply with him, it has become part of his DNA.
-He led several projects to organize and streamline his department before joining the Continuous Improvement team.
+Skyler Coleman serves as the Senior Continuous Improvement Black Belt at Ultradent Products Inc. He began his career at Ultradent in chemical formulations and worked his way up into a management role.
+Coleman started his continuous improvement journey after attending a 5S training that resonated so deeply with him, it has become part of his DNA.
+He led several projects to organize and streamline his department before joining the continuous improvement team.
 He now serves the people of Ultradent as a mentor and leader, facilitating cross-functional improvement in the manufacturing, operations and business process space.
-Skyler is currently pursuing a Master Black Belt as part of his quest for lifelong learning.
-He studied Exercise Physiology at Utah State University and is a woodworker and guitar luthier in his spare time.
+Coleman is currently pursuing a Master Black Belt as part of his quest for lifelong learning.
+He studied exercise physiology at Utah State University.